USB-Based Zero Touch Provisioning

 Place the

-Attach the USB device to one of the USB ports.
+Attach the USB device to one of the USB ports of the powered-off gateway.

 -